ctu-mrs/mrs_apptainer/README.md

 ## Choosing the source docker image version

 The possible source images are provided via [Docker HUB](https://hub.docker.com/orgs/ctumrs/repositories).
-Each image is available with the tag `:latest` (used by default), which is an allways up-to-date nightly build.
+Each image is available with the tag `:latest` (used by default), containing an up-to-date nightly build.
 Additional tags are used to archive images by the week number in the current year: `:<year>_w<week>`.
 Change the tag in the used **recipe** file as needed.